 Dedicated Pasang, our local tour expert, shared the mysterious legends and stories about Potala and Tibetan King Songtsen Gampo with our clients as they climbed the long stairs of Potala Palace.

-As you can see, most of the locals and tourists then were wearing masks suggested by the National Health Commission and traveled responsibly to others in public areas.
+As you can see, most of the locals and tourists then were wearing masks suggested by the National Health Commission, and traveled responsibly to others in public areas.

 Another great photo opportunity with a local Tibetan beauty at the eastern courtyard of Potala.

-To avid photographers, do visit Yaowang Mountain, situated southwest to Potala Palace.
+To avid photographers, do visit Yaowang Mountain, situated southwest of Potala Palace.
 It has the best vantage point for photographing Potala Palace.
 Interestingly, the exact look of Potala Palace from Yaowang Mountain can be found on the back of the 50-Yuan banknote.

 Enjoying the Culinary Exploration in Lhasa Was also Part of the Adventure